Never say "I do" to the first price you're offered.

 With the cost of a wedding ceremony and reception at an average $31,213 nationwide, according to The Knot’s recent Real Weddings Study, being silver-tongued and using sneaky savings tactics might seem like the only way to come in under budget.
-Charisma certainly goes a long way, but even if you’re not a smooth talker, there are negotiating strategies that can get wedding costs down to a reasonable price.
+When dealing with wedding vendors, charisma certainly goes a long way.
+But even if you’re not a smooth talker, there are negotiating strategies that can get costs down to a reasonable price.

-Before signing a vendor contract, read these eight tips.
+Before signing a wedding vendor contracts, read these eight tips.
 With careful negotiating, you can save money on your wedding — perhaps even thousands of dollars.

 1. See If You Can Pay in Full